programs and services

 The Technology Resource Center fosters computer literacy and provides computer access for job and housing searches and personal communication activities, such as email and social media.

 Center of Excellence Preschool and Learning Center

-The Preschool & Learning Center at People Serving People’s Center of Excellence opened on May 1, 2017, in the Phillips neighborhood of Minneapolis.
-This new initiative helps provide continuity of services for families leaving shelter and enables us to also reach families in the community who are seeking high quality early childhood, school age, and parent engagement programming.
+The Preschool & Learning Center at People Serving People’s Center of Excellence allows to us to continue our multigenerational work upstream of the shelter system.
+The Center provides continuity of services for families leaving shelter and enables us to also reach families in the community who are seeking high quality early childhood, school age, and parent engagement programming.
 The licensed center has a 4-Star Parent Aware rating from the State of Minnesota and is designated a Strong Beginnings site by Hennepin County.
 We are proud to have low teacher-child ratios and small class sizes.

 Our 46 community partners join us alongside those we serve in our work, and we move forward with a racial and economic equity lens.
-People Serving People hosts community convenings, welcoming partners and colleagues from government agencies, schools, and other social service organizations to share and collaborate on trauma-responsive approaches to our work.
+People Serving People hosts community convenings, welcoming partners and colleagues from government agencies, schools, and other social service organizations to share and collaborate on trauma-responsive approaches to our collective work in the community.